The 5th Annual GFAA Award Ceremony and Gala

 The celebratory event is hosted by the American Alliance of Museum’s Dean Phelus, GFAA Judge, as well as the GFAA Advisory Board – and chaired by Founder and President, Judy Holm.
 The Master of Ceremonies is Peter Trippi, member of the GFAA Executive Committee, and Judge Emeritus.
 Trippi is editor-in-chief of Fine Art Connoisseur magazine.

-GFAA Judges have selected thirteen Winners to be revealed during the award ceremony– one in each of the following categories: Contemporary and Post-War- solo artist; Contemporary and Post-War- group or theme; Impressionist and Modern- solo artist; Impressionist and Modern- group or theme; Renaissance, Baroque, Old Masters and Dynasties- solo artist; Renaissance, Baroque, Old Masters and Dynasties- group or theme; Ancient Art; Photography; Design; Fringe; Public Art, and the new awards that premiered last year – Global Planet and Global Humanity.
+GFAA Judges selected thirteen Winners that were revealed during the award ceremony– one in each of the following categories: Contemporary and Post-War- solo artist; Contemporary and Post-War- group or theme; Impressionist and Modern- solo artist; Impressionist and Modern- group or theme; Renaissance, Baroque, Old Masters and Dynasties- solo artist; Renaissance, Baroque, Old Masters and Dynasties- group or theme; Ancient Art; Photography; Design; Fringe; Public Art, and the new awards that premiered last year – Global Planet and Global Humanity.
 Youniversal, and YOU-2 are the two final awards, are given to the most popular nominees, and are selected by public voting on the GFAA website and social media.

 In continuing GFAA’s recognition of social issues addressed by many artists and institutions, and in addition to the two new awards launched last year – Global Planet and Global Humanity, GFAA premiers a new award category this year called Global Artists.
 This category distinguishes the lifetime body of work of the nominated artists.
 The new award is juried but will not designate a single Winner.